Heptathlon

 • Thursday high jump, hurdles & running

-• Sunday would be to concentrate on the weakest event and/or develop the new skills the athlete would need to compete in the next age group, plus a running session.
+• Sunday would be to concentrate on the weakest event and/or develop the new skills the athlete would need to compete in the next age group, plus a running session

 Points Calculator - Combined Events (Female)

-Electronic Timing
+Electronic Timing Event Result

 Free Calculator

-• Senior Combined Events points Calculator - a free Microsoft Excel spreadsheet that you can download and use on your computer.
+• Senior Combined Events points Calculator - a free Microsoft Excel spreadsheet you can download and use on your computer.
 This spreadsheet addresses all the senior male/female combined indoor/outdoor events.

 Rules of Competition

-The competition rules for this event can be obtained from:
+The competition rules for this event are available from: